tsgsOFFICIAL/CrosshairY/README.md

    - Create a folder named `CrosshairY` and extract the files here.
 3. **Create a shortcut**:
    - Right-click `CrosshairY.exe` > `Send to` > `Desktop (create shortcut)`.

 ---

-## Limitations
-- May require minor adjustments for non-standard resolutions.

----